About

 Hello Kevin,

 Sorry we didn’t reply earlier.
 I can’t be much help really.
-The shares are most likely only valid as collectors items.
+We should add we aren’t financial advisors or knowledgeable about valuations of items.
+It could be the shares are most likely only valid as collectors items.
 As you probably know British Leyland was nationalised not long after that date.
 You could ask the British Commercial Vehicle Museum at Leyland if they know more about such items and perhaps offer them to the museum.
 Or try to sell them on EBAY.
 I’d have a look on EBAY to see if there are any around to get an idea oftheir worth.
+You could also ask a Financial Advisor.
 Good luck, Peter